Tutorials UPDATED: 28 April 2023

 3 min read

-Image for Transferring files: the difference between FTP and SFTP
+The differences between FTP and SFTP

 The concept of file transferring in computer networks is probably as old as email itself, if not older.
 There are many ways and protocols used for file transferring and as technologies have evolved over the years, so has the process of file transferring.
 One file transfer protocol, which became a standard, is FTP (File Transfer Protocol).
 FTP is a protocol for transferring files via a network (typically a TCP/IP one, like the Internet).
 Its original protocol specification dates as back as the 1970’s.